EvictionLab/eviction-lab-website/content/updates/research/covid-era-policies-cut-eviction-filings-by-more-than-half/index.md

 In the article, we draw on the records of eviction case filings from cities across the country that we have collected through the [Eviction Tracking System](https://evictionlab.org/eviction-tracking/).
 Those include five of the ten largest cities in the U.S.—Dallas, Houston, New York City, Philadelphia, and Phoenix—but also a number of smaller places like Gainesville, FL and Wilmington, DE.<sup>1</sup> All of these cities were covered by some form of local eviction moratorium at the start of the pandemic, often closing courts due to public health concerns.
 However, many state and local governments began rolling back protections in mid-2020: half of these cities had no meaningful emergency eviction protections in place after August 31, 2020.

 Between the start of the pandemic and the end of 2021, we recorded the filing of almost 600,000 eviction cases in these 31 cities.
 Under normal circumstances, we would have expected over 1.4 million cases to be filed over the same timeframe.
 That means that we observed 800,000 fewer eviction cases filed than normal in these 31 cities, a reduction of 57.6%.

+{{< pullquote "Pre-COVID, one in every six renters faced an eviction filing each year in a typical high-eviction neighborhood.
+That fell to only one in twelve renters risking eviction during the pandemic." >}}

 In Figure 1 we show what these reductions looked like, month by month.
 We plot eviction filings relative to the pre-pandemic average from January 2020 through December 2021.
 Filings were reduced most dramatically in the early months of the pandemic, dropping as low as 8.6 percent of historical average in April 2020.
 By fall 2020—with the CDC eviction moratorium in place nationwide—this rate had increased to approximately 50 percent of historical average.
 Filings remained around this level [throughout the duration of the CDC moratorium](https://evictionlab.org/eleven-months-cdc/), and increased slightly after it was struck down by the U.S. Supreme Court in late August, 2021.
 The study period of this analysis only extends through the end of 2021; if we were to extend this figure through 2022, [we would see filings returning to pre-pandemic levels](https://evictionlab.org/ets-report-2022/).